+44 1865 615124

 Adaptive Finite element approximation of steady flows of incompressible fluids with variable nonlinearity, in preparation (2018).

-Existence of global weak solutions for unsteady motions of incompressible chemically reacting generalized Newtonian fluids, Preprint (2018).
+Existence of global weak solutions for unsteady motions of incompressible chemically reacting generalized Newtonian fluids, submitted (2018).

 Finite element approximation of steady flows of generalized Newtonian fluids with concentration-dependent power-law index, with Endre Süli, submitted (2017).